Detecting Identification Failure in Moment Condition Models: Introduction

 \section{Introduction}

 The Generalized Method of Moments (GMM) of \citet{Hansen1982} is a powerful estimation framework which does not require the model to be fully specified parametrically.
 Under regularity conditions, the estimates are consistent and asymptotically Gaussian.
 In particular, the moments should uniquely identify the finite-dimensional parameters.
 This is very difficult to verify in practice and, as noted in \citet{Newey1994a}, is often assumed.
 Yet, when identification fails or nearly fails, the Central Limit Theorem provides a poor finite sample approximation for the distribution of the estimates.
 This has motivated a vast amount of research on tests which are robust to identification failure.
-As discussed in the literature review, much of this work has focused on tests for the full parameter vector.
-Potentially conservative confidence intervals for scalar parameters can then be built by projecting confidence sets for the full parameter vector \citep{Dufour2005} or using a Bonferroni approach \citep{Chaudhuri2011,McCloskey2017,andrews2017}.
+An empirically relevant problem, which remains less explored, is of determining, for a given set of estimating moments, whether local and global identification actually hold.

-The contribution of this paper is two-fold: First, it introduces a \textit{quasi-Jacobian} matrix which is singular under both local (first-order) and global identification failure and is informative about the coefficients involved in the identification failure.
+The contribution of this paper is two-fold: first, it introduces a \textit{quasi-Jacobian} matrix which is singular under both local (first-order) and global identification failure and is informative about the coefficients involved in the identification failure.
 This is the main contribution of the paper as it provides an approach similar to \citet{Cragg1993} and \citet{Stock2005} but in a non-linear setting.
 Second, the information is used to construct an identification robust subvector test which does not require \textit{a priori} knowledge of the identification structure.
 The test is asymptotically non-conservative under strong identification.
-It is asymptotically powerful for strongly just-identified models.
+It is asymptotically efficient for strongly just-identified models.